hml04/hleung.portfolio/README.md

 Electrical Team Member at [UBC Sailbot](https://www.ubcsailbot.org/) (Sept 2024 - Present)
 #### Navigation - IMU Sensor Development
+- responsible for displaying boat heading at all times for navigation
 - programmed and tested code through I2C peripheral using an oscilloscope, Arduino Uno Rev3 and STM32 U575
 - programmed code for proper calibration and exception handling
 - developed and executed testing procedures for IMU limitations in simulated environments